MoritzLost/ProcessWireDev/site/02-setup-and-structure/02-integrate-composer-with-processwire.md

 You'll need to have Composer installed on your system for this.
 Installation guides can be found on [getcomposer.org/download](https://getcomposer.org/download/).

 If you are starting a new project, you can just run the following commands in an empty directory.
-If you want to add Composer to an existing ProcessWire site, make sure to initilize the Composer project **one directory above the webroot**.
+If you want to add Composer to an existing ProcessWire site, make sure to initialize the Composer project **one directory above the webroot**.
 This directory will become your project root.
 I'll assume a new project for the following instructions.

 First, create the new project directory and enter it.
 Then, initialize a new Composer project: